Eduard Heinrich Graeffe: Collections

 Initially Graeffe's insect collection was in Das Museum Godeffroy in Hamburg.
-This collection was sold and Graeffe's specimens (and the material he had worked on) were divided between Civico Museo di Storia Naturale di Trieste (Hymenoptera, Diptera, Orthoptera and Hemiptera) and the Naturhistorisches Museum (Hymenoptera, Orthoptera Diptera and Hemiptera).
+This collection was sold and Graeffe's specimens (and the material he had worked on) were divided between Museo Civico di Storia Naturale di Trieste (Hymenoptera, Diptera, Orthoptera and Hemiptera) and the Naturhistorisches Museum (Hymenoptera, Orthoptera Diptera and Hemiptera).
 At least some material also ended up in the Museum für Naturkunde in Berlin.